mrinalwahal/service/db/README.md

 To write itnegration tests, you would typically want to mock this layer's interfaces and consume them outside the package.

-**To generate mock files of the service interface, use the following commands:**
+**To generate mock files of the database interface, use the following commands:**

 1. Install mockgen.
     ```